Decentralized Small Gain and Phase Stability Conditions for Grid-Forming Converters: Limitations and Extensions: Proposed Approach

+This transformation proves in general inadequate since sectoriality is lost near the filter cut-off frequency $w_c$.
 To ensure sectoriality while obtaining tight phase bounds, we propose instead the transformation in~\eqref{eq:freq_dep_tf_better}, with an additional degree of freedom $W_i$.
 In this formulation, frequency-dependent filtering is applied exclusively to $\mathcal{C}$ and $\mathcal{F}(s)$, while $\mathcal{E}(s)$ remains constant.

 From practical observation, this transformation compared to \eqref{eq:freq_dep_tf} provides smooth transitions between the two frames, and sectoriality is easier to obtain.
 For instance, setting $W_i(s)$ equal to the identity matrix let us recover the rectangular frame at high frequencies, since $J_{C_i}\approx\mathcal{E}_{J,i}Y_{C_i}\mathcal{E}_{J,i}^{-1}$ (and a similarly transformation does not change the numerical range). $W_i(s)$ is an additional weighted matrix introducing further flexibility to, for example, transfer known dynamics from $Y_{C_i}(s)$ to $\mathbf{Y}_{net}(s)$, eventually allowing better sectorial behavior and stricter phase bounds.
 This concept is clarified in the next section with an example.
 Nonetheless, other transformations may ensure sectoriality and tight phase bounds; finding out an optimal loop-shaping transformation is still an open point.